nattvara/dfb/README.md

 # Domain based Filesystem Backup

-A backup approach and tool built on top of [restic](https://github.com/restic/restic)
+A backup approach and tool built on top of [restic](https://github.com/restic/restic) for macOS.

+## About

+Domain based Filesystem Backup (dfb) is backup of files organized by domains.
+A domain is arbitrary, but should be as narrow as possible but not to narrow.
+A single project such as a source code repository, documents for a project, or something longerlived such as a .photoslibrary.

+Domains also include special directories such as `~/Library` and files in home directory such as `~/.zshrc` and `~/.gitconfig`.

 ## Installation